walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 All the programs we have seen so far have been fairly predictable - they went straight through the statements, and then went back to the beginning again.
 This is not very useful.
 In practice the computer would be expected to make decisions and act accordingly.
-The javascript statement used for making decisions is `if`.
+The JavaScript statement used for making decisions is `if`.
 While standing on the ground in-game, type the following at the command prompt:

     /js if ( self.onGround ) { echo('You are not flying!'); }